 The Community Foundation for Livingston County was established to support and improve the public well-being and quality of life in Livingston County.
-As it kicks off its 25th year, supporters of the Foundation celebrate its dedication to the improvement of Livingston County.

 The Community Foundation for Livingston County is a permanent community endowment established to improve the public well-being and quality of life in Livingston County by:

 - Providing leadership in identifying and addressing community needs and opportunities

 - Attracting and managing charitable gifts and bequests primarily in the form of permanent endowments

 - Using the assets to make prudent and creative grants to address emerging community needs in a wide-range of charitable activities